Wyntuition/jekyll-now/todo/proj/SAVE notes.md

         - *stack now?
 PG jsonb
         *- specific work from us, or just leg work?
 Optmization of queries.
 Audit & report data.

+SAVE domain

+1st step: instant status or, addl verification
+Addl verification: many agencies who use web services have to switch to GUI.
+Some have to reinput case, should be remidied in MOD.
+  - Agency sends to SBO.
+Human then works it (3-5 days), return to applicant.